sjml/dotfiles/README.md

   * Install pip
   * Install all packages listed in `python-packages.txt`
   * Use zsh-nvm to install Node.js and a few node utilities
+  * Sets the Caps-Lock key to act as a Control key
   * Set up appearance of Terminal.app
+  * Various and sundry macOS GUI settings (Finder behaviors, Trackpad settings, etc.)
   * Set up the Dock
   * Download NLP data for various Python libraries